Swapnajoy/Railway-Track-Inspection-Robot/README.md

 ## Machine Learning Approach for Classification

 The following ML models were tested to solve the problem of classification: Logistic Regression (LR), Linear Discriminant Analysis (LDA), K-Nearest Neighbors (KNN), Decision Trees (DT), Random Forests (RF), Gaussian Naïve Bayes (GNB), Support Vector Machine (SVM).
 To predict ML Model’s accuracy, K-fold cross validation technique was used.
 In this, if we chose K=5, the entire data was split into 4 training parts and 1 testing part, uniquely for each round up to 5 times.
-Based on this, the model accuracy for all ML models are generated for a 240-image dataset and based on the comparison plot Logistic Regression was finalized.
+Based on this, the model accuracy for all ML models are generated and based on the comparison plot Logistic Regression was finalized.

 ## Edge Inferencing